The Five Spirits of Taoism and Chinese Medicine

 The Hun - The Ethereal Soul

 The character for the Hun combines the radical for “ghost” or “spirit” with the radical for “cloud”.
-This composition symbolizes the ethereal nature of the soul as something intangible, like something that moves like a cloud.
+This composition symbolizes the ethereal nature of the soul as something intangible, akin to a moving cloud.
 The character also captures the idea that the Hun leaves the body during sleep and is connected to the realm of dreams.

-When the Hun is in balance, it contributes to a sense of purpose, creativity, and direction in life.
-Imbalances, however, can result in issues such as frustration, indecisiveness, or a lack of vision.
+When the Hun is balanced, it contributes to a sense of purpose, creativity, and direction in life.
+Imbalances, however, can lead to frustration, indecisiveness, or a lack of direction.

 The Shen - The Spirit